 Be careful about getting the right van back to the city!

-Is The Hike to Christ The Redeemer Safe?
+Is The Hike To Christ The Redeemer Safe?

 We would definitely advise anyone attempting this hike to use caution and hike at their own risk.
-In recent years, since our experience, there has been a tremendous increase in robberies, and violent robberies on the trail to the famous monument.
+In recent years, since our experience, there has been a tremendous increase in robberies and violent robberies on the trail to the famous monument.

-Since then there has been an effort to improve the safety on the trail but police resources are scarce in Rio.
+Since then, there has been an effort to improve the safety on the trail, but police resources are scarce in Rio.
+If you intend to venture up the mountain, exercise caution.
+Do not carry ANY valuables, and always travel in a group.

 Tijuna Park.
 Don't bring valuables with you to hike to Christ the Redeemer